jucian0/posts/pub-sub-pattern.md

-# The Pub-Sub pattern
+# The `Pub-Sub` pattern

-Hello everyone, in the last post I talked about observable pattern, and today I gonna talk about another patter called pub-sub, pub-sub has some differences with observable, and my plan is to explain this differences and show you how pub-sub works, and how you can implement it using javascript.
+Hello everyone, in the last post I talked about observable pattern, and today I gonna talk about another patter called `Pub-Sub`, `Pub-Sub` has some differences with observable, and my plan is to explain this differences and show you how `Pub-Sub` works, and how you can implement it using javascript.

-## How Pub-Sub works?
+## How `Pub-Sub` works?

-This pattern help you when you want to dispatch an event, and you want that just components that are interested in this event knows what is happening, as long as Observable dispatch just one event for everyone, Pub-Sub can dispatch many events, and who are interested should subscribe in a specific event.
+This pattern help you when you want to dispatch an event, and you want that just components that are interested in this event knows what is happening, as long as Observable dispatch just one event for everyone, `Pub-Sub` can dispatch many events, and who are interested should subscribe in a specific event.

 ![img](https://res.cloudinary.com/practicaldev/image/fetch/s--Q_RFMIEV--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://miro.medium.com/max/501/1%2ATSLaLllP_DcPQQOTpXbzeA.png)